kinecosystem/kin-website-docs/docs/android/hi-kin.md

 Note that when the app transfers 5 KIN to another account, the balance in the account decreases by 5.01 KIN.
 The addition 0.01 KIN is the fee charged by the blockchain for executing the transaction.

-Blockchain charges are demoninated in Fee, where 1 KIN = 10E5 FEE.
+Blockchain charges are denominated in Fee, where 1 KIN = 10E5 FEE.

 Not all blockchain transactions are charged a fee.
 Some apps (identified by `appID`) can be placed on a whitelist, allowing users to execute transactions without being charged.
 Whitelisting requires a live app server and is beyond the scope of this Hello World client overview.

-For more information on whitelisting transactions, see [transferring Kin to another account using whitelist service](../documentation/android-sdk.md/#transferring-kin-to-another-account-using-whitelist-service).
+For more information on whitelisting transactions, see [transferring Kin to another account using whitelist service](../android/sdk.md/#transferring-kin-to-another-account-using-whitelist-service).

 ## Executing a Transaction